 - 1 cup natural peanut butter (Note: look for a brand with no added sugar or oil)

-- 1/4 cup plus 2 tablespoons coconut milk (I like BPA-free Native Forest brand)
+- 1/4 cup plus 2 tablespoons unsweetened organic coconut milk ( from Native Forest)

 - 2 tablespoons pure vanilla extract

 - 3/4 cup coconut palm sugar or date sugar

 - 1 cup oat bran or rice bran

 - 1/2 cup 1-for-1 gluten free flour (like this one from King Arthur)

 - 3/4 cup dairy-free dark chocolate chips (like Enjoy Life brand)

 - Preheat the oven to 350 degrees.
 Lightly oil the bottom and sides of an 8 x 8-inch baking dish.

 - Add the peanut butter, eggs, coconut milk, dates and vanilla extract to a high-speed blender, like our favorite one from Ninja and process until smooth and creamy.